emmajanedrews/base-template/_posts/2018-03-30-3-things-pet-owners-should-know-before-selling.md

 {% include youtube.html %}

 Today we’re going to talk about how to sell your home if you own a pet.
-A lot of folks really don’t think that it’s possible because of all the odor, dandruff, and damage.
-However, you can overcome this in three easy steps:
+A lot of folks really don’t think that it’s possible because of all the odor, dandruff, and damage. **However, you can overcome this in three easy steps:**

-1. Have the interior of your home professionally cleaned.
-Get a professional crew in to clean all of the carpets, drapes, and furniture to help get rid of the pet odor.
+**1. Have the interior of your home professionally cleaned.** Get a professional crew in to clean all of the carpets, drapes, and furniture to help get rid of the pet odor.

-2. Make sure any pet damage is repaired.
-Whether the damage is to walls, carpets, or outdoor areas, get those things fixed.
+**2. Make sure any pet damage is repaired.** Whether the damage is to walls, carpets, or outdoor areas, get those things fixed.
 It will pay big dividends when it comes to the final sale price.

 {% include pullquote.html %}

-3. Take the pet somewhere during showings.
-Remove your pet and all signs of them from the premises while your home is being shown.
+**3. Take the pet somewhere during showings.** Remove your pet and all signs of them from the premises while your home is being shown.
 A lot of people are allergic, or get nervous around them.
 If they’re out of sight and out of mind, things will be a lot easier for you.

 There are my top tips.
 If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.<br>&nbsp;